jhutchinswisc/AEFoundations/lectures/introduction.md

     - If on Windows, install putty and get ssh key
     - Send me your ssh key
     - Fork AEFoundations into your Github account
+    - Signup for Zotero; username and look at library
     - After class, go to http://quant-econ.net/py/index.html
         - Install Anaconda Python 3
         - Work through Part 1 this week and try to do the exercises